gtadigital/ProfileParser/Profiles/DigitalObjects/README.md

-# Digital Objects xsl-File
+# Digital Objects XSL-File

-The present xsl allows extraction of diret links to the asset repository (EasyDB Asset Server) from EasyDB output.
-However, since the extracted set of information is quite limited, the present xsl tranformation is not suitable for full ETL process to create proper RDF data.
+The present XSL-File extracts the direct links (URLs) each individual asset in the asset repository (EasyDB Asset Server).
+As input file you ay use a standard EasyDB output of Digital Objects.
+However, since the extracted set of information is quite limited, the present xsl tranformation is not suitable for a full ETL process meant to create proper RDF data.

 See also:
 - [XSL Transformation File](./digital_object.xsl)